Neowless/COMP5400CW1/README.md

 <div align=center><text>Table 2.
 Parameters in Genetic Algorithms</text></div>

 ## Question 4
+The scripts for generating the plots and data is [`Question4/Question4.m`](https://github.com/Neowless/COMP5400CW1/blob/main/Question4/Question4.m).
 ### Performance Criterions and Evaluation

 The fitness function should be evaluated in different aspects, the evolution time and final performance.